ericwbailey/ericwbailey.website/source/published/how-an-accessibility-designer-adds-keyboard-shortcuts-to-a-web-app.md

 Web apps utilize keyboard shortcuts for speedier navigation and operation, for people who want or need to spend extended periods of time using the service.
 It’s the same as non-web apps.

 That said, **there’s a lot of nuance when it comes to adding a keyboard shortcut**.
-It feels a lot like something akin to [the Swiss Cheese model](https://en.wikipedia.org/wiki/Swiss_cheese_model), delicately threading a needle through multiple, complicated pieces of fabric.
+It feels a lot like something akin to navigating through [the Swiss Cheese model](https://en.wikipedia.org/wiki/Swiss_cheese_model), but for good.

 The <a href="#support-table">support table placed later on in this post</a> is the result of research I conducted at work as a result of acknowledging said nuance.
 The task itself was to figure out how to get better support for <kbd>Home</kbd>, <kbd>End</kbd>, <kbd>Page Up</kbd>, and <kbd>Page Down</kbd> behavior for a new feature.